JustSlone/actions-mention-to-teams/README.md

 1. Once you setup the Flow, copy URL from the HTTP Endpoint trigger and set it up in your Repo secrets (e.g. `TEAMS_WEBHOOK_URL`)
 1. Then you'll need to update the GitHub to Teams mapping table (see below)
 ![GitHub To Teams mapping](https://i.imgur.com/gwQEMal.png)
+  - Note when errors occur they will be posted to the gitHubUser: `userForErrorNotifications` add an entry for this username to get errors posted to a teams account

 ## Development